-In a Linux GUI, we usually take it for granted that when we insert a USB flash drive, hard drive or even a DVD disk, they just appear ready for use.
+In a Linux GUI, we usually take it for granted that when we insert a USB flash drive, best hard drive, or even a DVD disk, they just appear ready for use.
 But under the hood there is a process where the device is mounted (made ready for use) and assigned a mountpoint.
 When using a server or a remote connection, it is not certain that a device will automatically be made available, so how can we mount our own devices?

 In this how-to we’ll look at various ways of mounting and unmounting disks and disk images.
 We will use a variety of approaches and tools including both terminal emulator commands and GUI tools.